 17/ You don’t need all the gear – but it helps

-If you follow the tips above, even with a fairly basic camera or even a smartphone, your wildlife photography will improve dramatically.
+If you follow my wildlife photography tips for beginners above, even with a fairly basic camera or even a smartphone, your images will improve dramatically.
 But there’s no getting away from it – if you really want to take the best photos, you’re going to need to invest in your gear.

 So if you’re serious about taking your wildlife photography to the next level, here’s the minimum I think you’ll need.